sgpublic/rsshub-cookiecloud/README.EN.md

 If you want to contribute a synchronization method for a website, you need to add a JS file in [cookiecloud/cookies](/libs/cookies).

-Here are some JSON examples:
+Here are some JS examples:

 * [Xiaohongshu](https://docs.rsshub.app/zh/routes/social-media#%E5%B0%8F%E7%BA%A2%E4%B9%A6)